so much more than a beta read

 If we both agree, I will send you a contract and an invoice for 50% of the fee upfront.
 You will be given a completion date.
 Payment is by direct bank transfer, Stripe, or Paypal.

-If you are not booked in for an immediate edit, you can pay a 25% deposit to book your place, then 25% just before the edit begins, then 50% when the edit is complete.
+If you are not booked in for an immediate edit, you can pay a 25% deposit to book your place, and 25% just before the edit begins.
+Then 50% when the edit is complete.

 Most frequent questions and answers